Pages

 I've got three daughters, the eldest has been through High School and is now finishing up her BCom on the way to being an accountant, then the middle child is doing NCEA level 1 this year, the youngest being still at Primary School.

-Observation - the NZ Secondary education system is broken.
+Observation - the NZ secondary education system is broken.
 I'm talking about State schools here, as I have knowledge of them as a parent of children attending State schools.

 Basically, NCEA is flawed.
 Several problems as I see it:-